 - Fake cash winning information asking for the credit card details.

-Although, banks and other organisations try to send us SMS alerts stating to stay safe of fraudsters.
-But unfortunately, it’s difficult to recover the confidential data once it gets compromised.
+Although, banks and other organizations try to send us SMS alerts starting to stay safe from fraudsters.
+But unfortunately, it’s difficult to recover confidential data once it gets compromised.
 So, we should try to avoid it by taking some preventive measures.

-- Never ever provide any confidential data over phone or SMS.
+- Never ever provide any confidential data over the phone or SMS.

 - Do not call the number provided in any SMS.
 Instead, try to directly contact the concerned legitimate source from which it appears to have come.

 - Think twice before receiving an unknown call.